sphinx-doc/sphinx/doc/ext/appapi.rst

 .. event:: doctree-resolved (app, doctree, docname)

    Emitted when a doctree has been "resolved" by the environment, that is, all references have been resolved and TOCs have been inserted.
+The *doctree* can be modified in place.

+   Here is the place to replace custom nodes that don't have visitor methods in the writers, so that they don't cause errors when the writers encounter them.

 .. event:: env-updated (app, env)